Silhouette Cameo 4 versus Cricut Maker

 The Silhouette Cameo 4:

-The all-new SIlhouette Cameo 4 weighs 10lbs.
+The all-new Silhouette Cameo 4 weighs 10lbs.
 This is 4 pounds lighter than its competitor.
 Given it’s lighter weight, it actually has a higher downward force of 5 kg vs the Maker’s 4kg.
 This means more force when cutting producing towards a more quality cut.

 The Silhouette Cameo 4’s smart blade system allows for different blades as mentioned before.
 Most tools are used in the left cartridge, and each tool is used one at time.
 You cannot do two things at once like cut and sketch.
+But you can cut and then sketch.
+Or sketch and then cut.

 The Cameo 4 also provides blade adaptors to allow you to use tools or blades from previous models, the 1, 2, and 3 versions so that if you are upgrading keeping those tools can still be used.